Pop-Culture | Posted by Julie Z on 09/18/2011

 Born in rural Pennsylvania, her musical career began as a rebellious teen in high school, forming her own all-female rock band in the tradition of The Runaways, playing fast, aggressive, and loud music.
 In and out of bands all through college, Emily decided to “go her own way” by becoming a feminist backed solo artist after taking a women studies class.

 “I finally had an intellectual epiphany you could say, that reflected my thoughts and feelings about being female in a world that didn’t always feel welcoming.
 I knew I was a feminist, I just never had a word for it until then.”

 Pop-Culture | Posted by Julie Z on 02/22/2010

 I love Kathleen Hanna and Bikini Kill.
 A lot.
 So when I saw this very recent interview with her, considering she doesn’t do that many, I knew I had to share!
 She talks about zines v. blogging, the Willie Mae Rock Camp for Girls, feminist leadership and…*sigh* she’s just awesome.

 Kathleen Hanna came into a music scene in the 90s that was angry, violent, and full of men.
 She and her bandmates in Bikini Kill, along with the rest of the riot grrrl movement, pushed back against that culture and helped usher in a new “wave” of feminism.
 After Bikini Kill, Hanna went on to make feminist dance music with Le Tigre and has kept pushing boundaries ever since.
-Recently, she donated her zine archive to …
+Recently, she donated her zine …

 Feminism | Posted by Julie Z on 08/9/2009